FernandoJVideira/VeloxDiscordBot/README.md

-# Umbreon Discord Bot
+# Velox Discord Bot
 An open-source discord bot made in Python and capable of running using Docker.

 ## Description
-Umbreon bot is a general-purpose discord bot made in python.
+Velox bot is a general-purpose discord bot made in python.
 It is equiped with commands from moderation to playing music.
 It does so by connecting to a [Lavalink](https://github.com/lavalink-devs/Lavalink) server and using it to stream the songs.
 (And yes, it supports Youtube playback).

 ## Features